ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Error.md

 ### Posix error codes support

-Many modules (such as filesystems) under Mbed OS use Posix error codes.
+Many modules (such as file systems) under Mbed OS use Posix error codes.
 For this reason, Mbed OS error status definitions capture Posix error codes, as well, under the new error encoding scheme.
 Error code definitions also ensure that Posix error code values don’t overlap with Mbed error code values.
 This makes it easier for developers to report Posix error codes into the Mbed OS error handling system.

 To incorporate Posix error code representation into Mbed OS, a portion of error space is allocated for Posix error codes.
 Because Mbed OS error codes are always negative, we capture the negative of the actual Posix error code in the error code definitions.
 For example, the Posix error code `EPERM` in the Mbed OS error code space would be represented as negative of the actual `EPERM` value.
 This aligns with the Mbed OS error encoding convention of using negative values, but the numerical (or absolute) value is same as the Posix error code.
 Also note that, because Posix error codes are represented as negative of Posix error codes, they cannot capture module information as in Mbed OS system error codes.